ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 --- abstract

-This document describes gossiping in Certificate Transparency.
+This document describes gossiping in Certificate Transparency

-\[FIXME: more -- 5-10 lines, max 20\]
+{{!RFC6962}}.

 --- middle

 # Introduction

-- separation between gossip protocol and strategy for gossiping
-- defining the scope -- gossiping in CT has three pieces
+Gossiping in Certificate Transparency (CT) can be split up in three
+pieces:

-    - general gossip protocol {{draft-linus-trans-gossip}}
+- A general gossip protocol.
+This document uses
-    - gossip-ct -- what type of data and with whom to gossip (this draft)
+  {{draft-linus-trans-gossip}} for a general gossip protocol.

-    - strategy/policy -- what data to gossip about and how to deal with incoming gossip
+- Gossip strategy and policy -- what data to gossip and how to deal with incoming gossip information.

+- Gossiping rules, i.e. what type of data and with whom to gossip.

-  - scope for this document is gossip-ct
+The scope for this document is the last point, the gossiping rules.

 # Problem

-Gossiping can help CT solving two separate problems.

-1. Detection of malicious logs showing different views to different clients, a.k.a. the partitioning attack.
+Gossiping about what's known about CT logs helps solving the problem of detecting malicious logs showing different views to different clients, a.k.a. the partitioning attack.

-2. Dissemination of information about illegitimate STH's and SCT's (and corresponding X.509) \[FIXME: define illegitimate\]
+The separate problem of how to disseminate information about a log misbehaving in other ways may be helped by gossiping but poses a potential threat to the privacy of end users.
+Gossiping about log data linkable to a specific log entry and through that to a specific site has to be constrained to using the gossiping message format and gossiping transports for sending sensitive data only to particular recipients.

 # Who should gossip {#who}